-Far South of San Francisco, Los Angeles Stages Its Own "Marriage of Figaro"
+Far South of San Francisco, Los Angeles Stages Its Own Wedding

 In Domingo’s “Figaro,” the whole musical performance charged forward at an energetic pace, without the evident excessive deference to the singers one so often associates with this maestro.
 Tender moments also received their due, and yet the whole thing clocked in at a mere three hours and fifteen minutes (including a generous intermission), so the score surely has undergone a number of cuts.
 The final garden scene is always a good place to do some trimming — but I personally never worry about numbers being jettisoned from this brilliant but overexposed and often overlong masterpiece.